 Everyone loves maps.
 Maps are getting more common online all the time.
 Whether it’s election night at the New York Times or just a basic store locator, they are popping up everywhere.
 Maps are a great way to display a ton of information very quickly in a way that people can situate themselves in your data.
-They’re interactive, pretty, and pretty much easy to use.
+They’re visually appealing, easy to use, and most importantly interactive since it’s proven that interactive content brings conversions.
 They can really spice up a blog post!

 First, a note.
 Google Maps has been the favorite of developers for its ease of use and tons of services – and for being totally free, up to a certain point.
 But in 2018, Google has changed their maps API policy.
 While basic services didn’t even require an API key before, they’ve made them mandatory now.
 Users are now forced sign up for a billing account, providing some payment registration (though no payment is actually required) in order to work with the maps.